lorenzo85/scenarios-ica/ingress-gateway-no-tsl-termination/step2/text.md

 a [Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/#Gateway)
 and a [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/).

-You will first create an ingress Gateway exposing the booking-service on HTTP to do some initial testing.
+You will first create an ingress gateway exposing the booking-service on HTTP to do some initial testing.

 Create an Istio [Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/#Gateway)